ovh/docs/pages/platform/public-cloud/repairing_the_grub_bootloader/guide.en-gb.md

 ---
 title: 'Repairing the GRUB bootloader'
 slug: repairing-the-grub-bootloader
-excerpt: 'Guide to repair the GRUB bootloader on a failed installation'
+excerpt: 'Guide to repair the GRUB bootloader on an instance'
 section: Tutorials
 ---